evan-erdos/trail-of-cthulhu/step-outline/act-0/scene-3.md

 - The professor wasn't interested in these costal tribes to cure them
 - He learned that they were worshipping `Hastur` & `Cthulhu`
 - Further examination of his notebook reveals a `Tendril-Like Glyph`.
-- the professor is no longer trying to save the world, he's lost his mind so severely that he's working with the Soviets now
+- the professor is no longer trying to save the world
+- he's lost his mind so severely that he's working with the Soviets now